ory/keto/README.md

 ### Namespaces

 Zanzibar clients have to configure their namespace:
-1. configure relations
+1. Configure relations
     - optimization via defining relations on relations within the relation definition
-2. storage parameters (type of object IDs, sharding)
+2. Storage parameters for instance, type of object IDs, or sharding.

 ## API